BurntSushi/termcolor/README-NEW.md

 ### Installation

-N.B. `ripgrep` is not yet available in any package repositories.
-I'd like to fix that in the future.

 [Binaries for `ripgrep` are available for Windows, Mac and Linux.](https://github.com/BurntSushi/ripgrep/releases) Linux binaries are static executables.
 Windows binaries are available either as built with MinGW